POST EVENT UPDATE

-This seminar was well attended and received by the audiance - We only hold this event once a year.
-However, if you wish to be added to our mailing list and receive information on our other annual seminars and conferences plus stay up to date with mediation news please email email@example.com to be included in our mailing list.
+This seminar was well attended and received by the audience (50 plus attendees) - We only hold this event once a year.
+However, if you wish to be added to our mailing list and receive information on our other annual seminars and conferences, plus stay up to date with mediation news please email email@example.com to be included in our mailing list.

 Focus Mediation is delighted to announce its annual family law update run in collaboration with Pump Court Chambers.

-Delicious cream teas will be served in the interval.
-The seminar is offered Free of Charge and 3 useful hours training.
-What's not to like?!
+The seminar is offered Free of Charge and includes 3 useful hours training (CPD qualifying).